ProjectOpenSea/opensea-js/README.md

 This is the JavaScript SDK for OpenSea.
 It allows developers to access the orderbook, filter it, create new buy orders (offers), create new sell orders (auctions), and fulfill orders to complete trades, programmatically.

 You get started by instantiating your own seaport.
-Then you can create orders off-chain or fulfill orders on-chain, and listen to events (like `ApproveAllAssets` or `WrapEthComplete`) in the process.
+Then you can create orders off-chain or fulfill orders on-chain, and listen to events (like `ApproveAllAssets` or `WrapEth`) in the process.

 Happy seafaring! ⛵️